MOxUnit/MOdox/README.md

         %   % Expected output is prefixed by '%||' as in the following line:
         %   %|| 2
         %   %
-        %   % The test continues because no interruption through whitespace;
+        %   % The test continues because no interruption through whitespace,
+        %   % as the previous line used a '%' comment character;
-        %   % thus the 'a' variable can be accessed.
+        %   % thus the 'a' variable is still in the namespace and can be
+        %   % accessed.
         %   b=3+a;
         %   disp(a+[3 4])
         %   %|| [5 6]
         %
         %   % A new test starts here because the previous line was white-space
         %   % only.
+Thus the 'a' and 'b' variables are not present here anymore.
         %   % The following expression raises an error because the 'b' variable
         %   % is not defined (and does not carry over from the previous test).
         %   % Because the expected output indicates an error as well,